Elinsrc/Client-Mod/README.md

   hud_health20 "r g b"

-cl_lowerweapon - [1/0] The weapon in the player's hand will lower depending on the speed of movement, default value is 1.
+cl_weaponlowering - [1/0] The weapon in the player's hand will lower depending on the speed of movement, default value is 1.

 cl_weaponsway - [1/0] Swaying of the weapon when moving, default value is 1.